govtmirror/changewithin/README.md

  - Script detects changes in national park
  - Abstracted tag entry to configuration file, enabling user to filter contributions captured by the script, for example, only 'highway' and 'amenity'
  - Script now checks for ways **and nodes** that match tags set in configuration file
- - Improved output layout with detected contributions grouped by changeset, then by tag, see [example output](http://bl.ocks.org/davejohn/raw/1f843639983d55f4116a/).
+ - Improved output layout with detected contributions grouped by changeset, then by tag, see [example output](http://bl.ocks.org/davejohn/raw/1f843639983d55f4116a/) from February 19, 2014.

 ### Configuration